Ttesori/app-expense-tracker/README.md

 - Assign expenses to a category.
 - Assign expenses to an account.
 - Add, edit, and remove accounts.
-- View and print monthly reports with expenses by category and by account.
+- View and print monthly reports with expenses by category and by account, including a pie chart showing the percentage of the top 5 categories/accounts.
 - Update user settings for display name, date format, number format and currency symbol.

 ## Lessons Learned:

 - Dealing with various currency and date formats is pretty involved -- luckily, I found `dayjs()` to help with the date formatting, and used Javascript's `Intl.NumberFormat`, part of the Internationalization API, to help with the currency formatting.
 - I wanted to implement the front-end with EJS and vanilla Javascript, but I found myself missing the organization of React quite a bit.

+## Additional Feature Ideas:

+- Add line chart option to reports to show how total spending changes over time.
+- Utilize modals for confirmation dialogs for deleting expenses/accounts